 Supporting The Armed Forces

-At RSS, we respect and admire many of the skills and attributes that you have learned as part of your time with the military.
+At RSSI, we respect and admire many of the skills and attributes that you have learned as part of your time with the military.
 Discipline.
 Precision.
 Pride.
 Determination.
 The ability to stay calm under intense pressure.
 All these qualities, which are essential in the military, are also highly sought-after within our company.

 We believe RSS INFRASTRUCTURE is an ideal destination for anyone looking to move back into civilian life.
 INFRA Skills, a subsidiary of Auctus Management Group, work closely with the Career Transition Partnership and the Armed Forces Covenant to help provide people, who are looking to get into the rail industry, with the right skills and qualifications to make a successful transition and ensure that they are well supported.